Olusola-Precious/NOGweb/README.md

 # Getting Started with Create React App

-This Project Features Names Of GOD, which are:
+This Project Features the Following Names Of GOD:
 * Elohim
 * Yahweh
 * El Elyon